makkus/inaugurate/README.rst

 What?
 Downloading and executing a random script from the internet?
 Duh.

-That being said, you can download `inaugurate.sh <https://raw.githubusercontent.com/makkus/inaugurate/master/inaugurate.sh>`_ and host it yourself somewhere on github (or somewhere else).
+That being said, you can download the `inaugurate.sh <https://raw.githubusercontent.com/makkus/inaugurate/master/inaugurate.sh>`_ script and host it yourself on github (or somewhere else).
 If you only use app descriptions locally (or, as those app descriptions are fairly easy to parse and understand, you read the ones the are hosted on the 'official' inaugurate app_store_) you have the same sort of control you'd have if you'd do all the things *inaugurate* does manually.

-I'd argue it'd be slightly better to have one generic, widely-used script with easy-to-read app descriptions than every app out there writing their own bootstrap script. *inaugurate* (possibly in combination with *frecklecute* to support more advanced setup tasks) could be such a thing, but I'd be happy if someone else writes a better alternative.
-Just saying, it's more practical to not have to read a whole bash script everytime you want to bootstrap a non-trivial-to-install application.
+I'd argue it's slightly better to have one generic, widely-used script with easy-to-read app descriptions than every app out there writing their own bootstrap shell script. *inaugurate* (possibly in combination with *frecklecute* to support more advanced setup tasks) could be such a thing, but I'd be happy if someone else writes a better alternative.
+It's more practical to not have to read a whole bash script every time you want to bootstrap a non-trivial-to-install application, is all I'm saying.

 License
 -------